-The non-GAAP measures included in this Base Prospectus are not in accordance with or an alternative to measures prepared in accordance with GAAP and might be different from similarly titled measures reported by other companies.
-The Bank's management believes that this information, along with comparable GAAP measures, is useful to investors because it provides a basis for measuring the organic operating performance in the periods presented.
-These measures are used in internal management of the Group, along with the most directly comparable GAAP financial measures, in evaluating the Group's operating performance.
-Non-GAAP financial measures should not be considered in isolation from, or as a substitute for, financial information presented in compliance with GAAP.
+The APMs included in this Base Prospectus are not alternatives to measures prepared in accordance with IFRS or the BRSA Accounting and Reporting Regulations and might be different from similarly titled measures reported by other companies.
+The Bank's management believes that this information, when considered in conjunction with measures reported under IFRS and the BRSA Accounting and Reporting Regulations, is useful to investors because it provides a basis for measuring the organic operating performance in the periods presented and enhances investors' overall understanding of the Group's financial performance.
+In addition, these measures are used in internal management of the Group, along with financial measures reported under IFRS and the BRSA Accounting and Reporting Regulations, in measuring the Group's performance and comparing it to the performance of its competitors.
+Furthermore, because the Group has historically reported certain APMs to investors, the Bank's management believes that the inclusion of APMs in this Base Prospectus provides consistency in the Group's financial reporting and thus improves investors' ability to assess the Group's trends and performance over multiple periods.
+APMs should not be considered in isolation from, or as a substitute for, financial information presented in compliance with IFRS or the BRSA Accounting and Reporting Regulations.